WebAssembly/module-linking/proposals/module-types/Explainer.md

 relative to the sequence of parent modules and their respective module/type index spaces.

-Other than type/module sharing, which can easily be undone by duplication, a module A that imports module B is semantically equivalent to module A nesting module B. This means tools can merge multiple `.wasm` files into one `.wasm` by a trivial, language-independent transformation.
+Given the above, language-independent tools can easily merge multiple `.wasm` files into one `.wasm` file by performing simple transformations that do not require relocations or other fixup-enabling metadata.
 Thus, module imports and nested modules can serve as a language-independent basis for first expressing a module dependency graph and then bundling/linking that dependency graph into a single `.wasm` module for portable distribution.

 Additionally, on the Web and other hosts that provide runtime instantiation APIs, nested modules allow an outer module to bundle module code that is to be